iewaij/idinn-streamlit/docs/joss/paper.md

 ### Simulation, plotting, and order calculation

-We can also inspect how the controller performs in the specified sourcing environment by plotting the inventory and order histories and calculating optimal orders.
+We can also inspect how the controller performs in the specified sourcing environment by (i) plotting the inventory and order histories, and (ii) calculating optimal orders.

 ```python
 # Simulate and plot the results